awsdocs/aws-kms-developer-guide/doc_source/grants.md

 ## Best practices for AWS KMS grants<a name="grant-best-practices"></a>

 AWS KMS recommends the following best practices when creating, using, and managing grants\.
-+ Limit the permissions in the grant to those that the principal requires\.
++ Limit the permissions in the grant to those that the grantee principal requires\.
 Use the principle of [least privileged access](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege)\.
 + Use a specific grantee principal, such as an IAM role, and give the grantee principal permission to use only the API operations that they require\.
 + Use the encryption context [grant constraints](#terms-grant-constraint) to ensure that callers are using the KMS key for the intended purpose\.
 For details about how to use the encryption context in a request to secure your data, see [How to Protect the Integrity of Your Encrypted Data by Using AWS Key Management Service and EncryptionContext](http://aws.amazon.com/blogs/security/how-to-protect-the-integrity-of-your-encrypted-data-by-using-aws-key-management-service-and-encryptioncontext/) in the *AWS Security Blog*\.
 **Tip**